Each individual certified

 - I will not publish or circulate research

-the consumer; I will observe these rights,
+right, without that person's written consent; I will observe these rights,

 whether my report was made directly to the

-consumer or to an employer or agent.
+client or to an employer or agent.

 To protect the profession